mks19992019-sudo/DSA/DSA-questions/Arrays/Readme.md

 # Arrays

-This folder contains array-related problems, notes, observations, and solutions documented throughout my DSA learning journey.
+This folder contains problems, notes, observations, and solutions documented throughout my Data Structures and Algorithms (DSA) learning journey.
+The goal is not only to solve problems but also to identify recurring patterns, understand the reasoning behind efficient solutions, and build strong problem-solving skills through consistent practice.

+Each session represents a focused set of problems solved during my learning process, along with the key concepts and techniques applied.

 ## Session 1